eaolson/sql_to_html/README.md

 ```

 ## Installation
 There is currently no installation script.
-Run the *.pks and *.pkb file in SQL*Plus, SQL Developer, or your IDE of choice.
+Run the \*.pks and \*.pkb files in SQL*Plus, SQL Developer, or your IDE of choice.
 I suggest installing it into its own schema and granting execute privileges to any schema that needs to use it.

 ## Security
 This package uses `DBMS_SQL` to execute the SQL command and runs with `AUTHID CURRENT_USER` permissions.
 No checking of the SQL command is done, so you should make sure to protect it from SQL injection attacks.